osrf-migration/vrx-wiki/tutorials/ChangingPluginParameters.md

 ```
 Now, for any world that uses the macro without explicitly setting the gain parameter, the value will be zero so all the wave amplitudes will be zero - a flat ocean.
 Note, you will need to run `catkin_make` so that the changes take effect.

-A second option is to explicitly set the parameters when calling the macro.
+**Option 2: Change local parameters.**  A second option is to explicitly set the parameters when calling the macro.
 For example, edit the `vrx_gazebo/worlds/example_course.world.xacro` to set the gain parameter to zero when calling the macro like so...
 ```
   <!--Waves-->
     <xacro:include filename="$(find wave_gazebo)/world_models/ocean_waves/model.xacro"/>